3dgeo-heidelberg/etrainee/course/module1/toolbox_intro/conda.md

 **Option 1:** Use the YAML requirements file provided for the course.
 This file defines the environment with all required packages (versions fixed, builds not fixed for cross-platform compatibility).
 Just download the Module 1 [requirements file](https://3dgeo-heidelberg.github.io/etrainee/assets/python_envs/etrainee_m1.yml) from the E-TRAINEE GitHub, save it in your working directory and run this command:

 ```
-conda env create -f etrainee_m1.yml --name etrainee_m1
+mamba env create -f etrainee_m1.yml --name etrainee_m1
 ```

 You can also open the YAML file in a text editor and have a look at its content.
-[Here](https://3dgeo-heidelberg.github.io/etrainee/assets/python_envs/), you find also requirements files for the other E-TRAINEE modules and one for the entire course.
+[Here](https://3dgeo-heidelberg.github.io/etrainee/assets/python_envs/), you find also requirements files for the other E-TRAINEE modules.

 **Option 2:** Run the following commands (in the Conda/Miniforge prompt or in a VSCode terminal with Conda recognized):

 ```
 mamba create -n etrainee_m1 python=3.10
 mamba activate etrainee_m1
-mamba install ipykernel earthengine-api eemont geemap pygis wxee scikit-learn stackstac xarrayutils hvplot datashader xmovie laspy vaex seaborn
+mamba install ipykernel earthengine-api eemont geemap pygis wxee scikit-learn stackstac xarrayutils hvplot dgif seaborn
 ```

-*Note*: This will install >480 packages, with a total download volume of >780 MB.
+*Note*: This will install c.
+500 packages, with a total download volume of >600 MB.

 If you need to install additional packages, you can usually do this with `mamba install <package_name>`.
 If a specific package is not available on the Conda channels (e.g., conda-forge), you might have to use `pip install <package_name>` or install from source.